-Two faculty members in the UH Mānoa Department of Anthropology are using modern scientific tools and working with international colleagues to help glean information about early peoples of East Asia.
+Two faculty members in the University of Hawaiʻi at Mānoa Department of Anthropology are using modern scientific tools and working with international colleagues to help glean information about early peoples of East Asia.

 Christopher Bae is working with an interdisciplinary team that includes geoscientists and biological anthropologists to investigate caves in the mountains of the South Korean peninsula.
 He is seeking hominid fossils and other early deposits that could shed light on human evolution during prehistory Asia.